musiienko25/pdfconverter/README.md

 # React application that allows users to convert input text into a PDF document.

-The project has a simple structure: at this stage of development, it is divided into pages and components The library [https://react-pdf-viewer.dev/](react-pdf-viewer) is used to display the Pdf itself .env file specially downloaded for convenience.
+The project has a simple structure: at this stage of development, it is divided into pages and components.

+The library [https://react-pdf-viewer.dev/](react-pdf-viewer) is used to display the Pdf itself.

+.env file specially downloaded for convenience.
 You can't do that in commercial projects!

 ## Available Scripts